kafle1/spendrix/CONTRIBUTING.md

-# Contributing to Spendrix
+# Contributing to HisabX

-Thank you for considering contributing to Spendrix!
+Thank you for considering contributing to HisabX!
 We welcome contributions from the community.

 ## How to Contribute